 Meier KD, et al. (2006) Sphingoid base is required for translation initiation during heat stress in Saccharomyces cerevisiae.
 Mol Biol Cell 17(3):1164-75

-Abstract: Monitoring Editor: Sean Munro Sphingolipids are required for many cellular functions including response to heat shock.
-We analyzed the yeast lcb1-100 mutant which is conditionally impaired in the first step of sphingolipid biosynthesis and shows a strong decrease in heat shock protein synthesis and viability.
+Abstract: Sphingolipids are required for many cellular functions including response to heat shock.
+We analyzed the yeast lcb1-100 mutant, which is conditionally impaired in the first step of sphingolipid biosynthesis and shows a strong decrease in heat shock protein synthesis and viability.
 Transcription and nuclear export of heat shock protein mRNAs is not affected.
 However, lcb1-100 cells exhibited a strong decrease in protein synthesis caused by a defect in translation initiation under heat stress conditions.
 The essential lipid is sphingoid base, not ceramide or sphingoid base phosphates.
-Deletion of the eIF4E binding protein Eap1p in lcb-100 cells restored translation of heat shock proteins and increased viability.
-The translation defect during heat stress in lcb1-100 was due at least partially to a reduced function of the sphingoid base activated PKH1/2 protein kinases.
+Deletion of the eIF4E-binding protein Eap1p in lcb-100 cells restored translation of heat shock proteins and increased viability.
+The translation defect during heat stress in lcb1-100 was due at least partially to a reduced function of the sphingoid base-activated PKH1/2 protein kinases.
 In addition, depletion of the translation initiation factor eIF4G was observed in lcb1-100 cells and ubiquitin overexpression allowed partial recovery of translation after heat stress.
-Taken together, we have shown a requirement for sphingoid bases during the recovery from heat shock, and suggest that this reflects a direct lipid-dependent signal to the cap-dependent translation initiation apparatus.
+Taken together, we have shown a requirement for sphingoid bases during the recovery from heat shock and suggest that this reflects a direct lipid-dependent signal to the cap-dependent translation initiation apparatus.

 Topics addressed in this paper